Robinson Bradshaw Defeats Class Certification on Behalf of SPXPDF

 Last Thursday, the Fourth Circuit Court of Appeals affirmed the trial court’s earlier ruling that denied the plaintiffs' request for a preliminary injunction to prevent SPX from transitioning to health reimbursement accounts.
 The case continued in the trial court throughout the appeal, and the trial court issued an order on Monday holding that the lawsuit cannot proceed as a class action.
 The court agreed with SPX's arguments that the plaintiffs did not satisfy the procedural requirements to proceed as a class, including lack of a "common question" and the potential for conflicts of interest between class members.

-Robinson Bradshaw attorneys David Wright, Cary Davis, Mark Hiller and Amanda Pickens represented SPX in this case.
+Robinson Bradshaw attorneys David C. Wright III, Cary B. Davis, Mark A. Hiller and Amanda R. Pickens represented SPX in this case.